hyperplanes/smithminimax/README.md

 winner2=smithMinimax(votes,setdiff(colnames(votes),winner))
 ```

 Use the `getVoteShare` method to calculate a `votes` matrix from raw voter data.
 The method takes a `data_df` argument that is a dataframe where each candidate has a column, each voter has a row, and the cells indicate the voter's rank for each candidate, with 1 being the most prefered and `N` being the least prefered.
 Unranked candidates can be entered as `NA` and treated as non-response in pairwise votes, or can be filled in with the value `N` and treated as tied for that voter's least prefered candidate.
-By default, `getVoteShare` assumes that every column that isn't `voterId` as a candidate.
-Optionally, you can pass a vector the names of the columns that are candidates as the `candidates` argument.
+By default, `getVoteShare` assumes that every column that isn't `voterId` is a candidate.
+Optionally, you can pass a vector of column names that are candidates as the `candidates` argument.

 ```R
 #assumes every column of data_df except voterId is a candidate